Fed leaves key rate alone but sees virus among global risks

 Major companies across the world have responded to the virus by suspending some operations in China.
 Starbucks said it plans to close half its stores in China, its second-largest market.
 British Airways has halted all flights to China, and American Airlines suspended Los Angeles flights to and from Shanghai and Beijing.

-Hotels, airlines, casinos and cruise operators are among the industries that have suffered the most immediate repercussions, especially in countries close to China.
+Hotels, airlines, casinos and cruise operators are among the industries that have suffered the most immediate repercussions.
 Apple CEO Tim Cook said the company’s suppliers in China have been forced to delay the re-opening of factories that have closed for the Chinese New Year holiday until Feb.
 10.

 Investors seem increasingly to believe that the Fed will feel compelled to cut rates again later this year.
-The chances of a cut by September’s Fed meeting have risen to about 56%, according to the Chicago Mercantile Exchange’s FedWatch tool, up from 37% just a month ago.
+The chances of a cut by September’s Fed meeting have risen above 70%, according to the Chicago Mercantile Exchange’s FedWatch tool, up from roughly 40% just a month ago.

-Still, the Fed will likely wait to see how last year’s rate cuts play out.
-Among other benefits, the cuts have helped drive down mortgage rates and led home buyers to bid up prices on a dwindling number of available properties.
-Home sales jumped in December and were nearly 11% higher than a year earlier.

 “Unless the U.S. experiences its own epidemic (from the coronavirus), we doubt that the indirect effects from the disruptions in China would be enough to warrant a U.S. rate cut,” Ashworth said.